quicwg/base-drafts/draft-ietf-quic-transport.md

 with an existing connection, or - for servers - potentially create a new connection.

-Hosts try to associate a packet with an existing connection.
+Endpoints try to associate a packet with an existing connection.
 If the packet has a Destination Connection ID corresponding to an existing connection, QUIC processes that packet accordingly.
 Note that more than one connection ID can be associated with a connection; see {{connection-id}}.